-After breeding in the northern reaches of North America, this bird species arrives in much of the lower 48 to spend the winter.
+After breeding in the northern reaches of North America, the American tree sparrow arrives in much of the lower 48 to spend the winter.

 There are some bird species that always make me think that winter can’t be far off.
-American Tree Sparrow is one of those species.
-After breeding in the northern parts of North America, they migrate south and winter throughout much of the United States.
-Unless you are in the southern third of the lower 48, you are likely to see this species each winter and in some years, they make it even farther south.
-You can see their wintering range via eBird reports here.
+The American tree sparrow is one of those species.
+After breeding in the northern parts of Canada and Alaska, they migrate south and winter throughout much of the United States.
+You are likely to see this species each winter, unless you are in the southern third of the lower 48.
+Some years, these birds migrate even farther south.

 Learn how to identify white-throated sparrows, Lincoln’s sparrows and white-crowned sparrows.

 If you think you’ve seen a chipping sparrow in winter, you might want to take a second look.
 You may be seeing an American tree sparrow— a winter visitor throughout the central and northern U.S. The time of year when you see the birds can be a clue to identifying them.
 As the seasons change, look for American tree sparrows to replace the chipping sparrows in your backyard.

 These two sparrow species take turns as popular backyard birds in the northern United States.
 Chipping sparrows live there in summer, migrating to the southern states in fall.
 American tree sparrows spend summers in the Arctic, appearing south of Canada only from late fall to early spring.
 The tree sparrow is slightly larger, with more obvious white wing bars.
 The stripe behind its eye is reddish brown, not black or dark gray as on the chipping sparrow.
 Pay attention to the different bill colors as well: They are bicolored black and yellow on tree sparrows, while chipping sparrows’ bills are black in summer and partly dull pink in winter.